Fudan-HCI-Group-4/motion_gestures_detection/README.md

 - Recognition creates a possibility output array
 - The detector detects a new gesture coming
     - by comparing the possibilities with threshold
-    - and judge if it is the same gesture in 1 second
+    - and judge if it is the same gesture in a short period
 - Find the most possible gesture and return

 ## Improvements